 - Pope Shenouda III of Alexandria, Pope of the Coptic Orthodox Church.

-- Besides, Samir Ghanem, comedian, singer, and entertainer.
+- Besides, Samir Ghanem is a comedian, singer, and entertainer.